Luca Csíkos

-Luca Csíkos (born 25 February 2005) is a Hungarian handballer for Váci NKSE and the Hungarian national team.
+Luca Csíkos (born 25 February 2005) is a Hungarian handballer for Thüringer HC and the Hungarian national team.

 Career

 Club

 Csíkos started her career at Hévízi SK.
 She also played in the teams of Marcali VSZSE and Vonyarcvashegy SE.
 In the summer of 2018, she joined the National Handball Academy (NEKA) team.
 From 2020, in addition to the youth championship, she also played a role in the adult team in the Nemzeti Bajnokság I/B. At the end of the year, they won a bronze medal, and a year later they became silver medalists and were promoted to the Nemzeti Bajnokság I. In 2022/23, her first top-flight season, she scored 96 goals in 22 games.
 In the summer of 2023, she transferred to the Váci NKSE team, ranked sixth in the league and starting in the EHF European League.
 In her first season in Váci NKSE, she scored 106 goals in the Nemzeti Bajnokság I, and also scored 37 goals in the EHF European League.
 In the 2024/25 season, she scored 25 goals in 4 matches in the EHF European League.